 Also, if you are planning to work in the field of language localization, we recommend taking Language Project Management as an elective.
-This is one of the best localization courses for students who plan to work as a project manager, as it teaches students to use the project management software required for the job.
+This localization management course is one of the best localization-oriented classes for students who plan to work as a project manager, as it teaches students to use the project management software required for the job.

 Start Earning Your Language Localization Degree Today!